eBooks, Guides, & Reports • 10 MIN READ

 Real-time payments analytics are vital to measure, view growth and make decisions all the way through the payments chain, and across each different platform.
 This is even more important now with the impending global ISO 20022 migration.

-Monitoring with an outboard, or third-party solution is non-intrusive, and integrates seamlessly into the existing enterprise environment, bringing real-time visibility to the entire payments ecosystem.
-It collects data from all silos across the payments system, filters, correlates and analyzes this information and brings it into a single application.
+Monitoring with IR Transact is non-intrusive, and integrates seamlessly into the existing enterprise environment, bringing real-time visibility to the entire payments ecosystem.
+It collects data from all silos across the payments system, filters, correlates and analyzes this information, bringing it into a single application.

 Keeping on top of emerging technologies, regulatory changes and the introduction of new international payments standards is challenging.
 With ISO 20022 migration imminent, turning information into intelligence will assure the safe, efficient operation of payments systems worldwide.